Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

   ![Screenshot showing create VM overview](./create_vm.png)

-- Choose your HCIBox resource group, give your VM a name, select "Standard" for security type, and select the VM image you created earlier for the image.
+- Choose your LocalBox resource group, give your VM a name, select "Standard" for security type, and select the VM image you created earlier for the image.
 Set processor count to 2 and memory to 8192.
 Click next, and then next again to continue to the network tab.

   ![Screenshot showing create VM detail](./create_vm_detail_win11.png)